Spencer Torkelson Player Props: Tigers vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 14th in MLB.
+- The Mets pitching staff ranks 18th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.48).
+- The Mets' 4.69 team ERA ranks 19th among all MLB pitching staffs.

-- Mets pitchers combine to give up the third-most home runs in baseball (42 total, 1.4 per game).
+- The Mets give up the third-most home runs in baseball (46 total, 1.5 per game).

-- The Mets are sending Lucchesi (1-0) out for his third start of the season.
+- Verlander starts for the first time this season for the Mets.

-- His most recent appearance was on Thursday against the Washington Nationals, when the left-hander went 5 1/3 innings, surrendering three earned runs while allowing five hits.
+- In his last appearance on Friday, Nov.
+4, the 40-year-old righty started the game and went five innings against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.